elkesauter/allanpcampbell.github.io/index.md

 layout: default
 ---

-## A bike trip from Bennekom, Netherlands to Barcelona, Spain in winter 2019 with a baby and a dog
+## A cycling trip from NL to BCN with two bikes, two trailers a baby and a dog

 ### We are out

 Dear friends and family, 2 days ago (Saturday 16 Nov) we left NL by bike.
 We are heading to Barcelona Allan, Elkita, Paco and Lupe👫👶🐶 with 2 bikes and 2 trailers🚲🚲📦📦.
-After 4.5 spectacular years in Holland 🇳🇱, we are headed towards Costa Rica 🇨🇷 to another stage of our lives, close to grandparents, community and the sea 👬👭👬🚶🌊.
+After 4.5 spectacular years in The Netherlands, we are headed towards Costa Rica to another stage of our lives, close to grandparents, community and the sea 👬👭👬🚶🌊.

  We would like to share our bicycle trip through this chat 💬 open to all English speakers who want to know about the trip.